enesmrcn/Wireless-Comm-Tool-Set/readme.txt

-You can calculate the distance of wireless communication between receiver and transmitter easily using libraries.
+--> You can calculate the distance of wireless communication between receiver and transmitter easily using libraries.
-Also you can easily estimate the minimum and recommended altitude of the antennas to avoid reflections and blockages
+--> Can easily estimate the minimum and recommended altitude of the antennas to avoid reflections and blockages

 /*